Currently listed entities

 Description

-Gulbuddin Hekmatyar's faction of the Hezb-e Islami, Hezb-e Islami Gulbuddin (HIG), espouses a radical Islamist anti-Western ideology with the objectives of overthrowing the Karzai administration, eliminating all Western influence in Afghanistan, and creating an Islamic state.
+Gulbuddin Hekmatyar's faction of the Hezb-e Islami, Hezb-e Islami Gulbuddin (HIG), espoused a radical Islamist anti-Western ideology, with the goal of eliminating all Western influence in Afghanistan, and creating an Islamic state.
 Hekmatyar's men were reputed to be the most effective mujahideen group to fight against the Soviet occupation and the most extreme of all Afghan fighters.
 Drawing support from Pakistan, HIG now has a presence in much of Afghanistan and is an important component of resistance forces in the country.
 HIG is known to cooperate with Al Qaida and the Taliban, and has a history of engaging in terrorist activities including killings, torture, kidnappings and forcible detainment, and attacking political figures.
 HIG often targets civilians, journalists, and foreign aid workers.
-On May 18, 2016, after over two months of negotiations, Afghanistan's government signed a draft peace agreement with the HIG.
+On May 18, 2016, after over two months of negotiations, Afghanistan's Republic-era government signed a draft peace agreement with the HIG.

 Date listed